-The user cost of capital also incorporates the rate of economic depreciation of the asset, denoted by $\delta$ in the equation.
-Economic depreciation reflects the rate at which a capital asset falls in value as it ages.
-Firms must earn enough from capital investments to recover this economic depreciation; otherwise they would be better off investing in some other asset.
+The user cost of capital also incorporates the rate of economic depreciation of the asset, denoted by δ in the equation.
+Economic depreciation reflects the rate at which a capital asset falls in value as it ages.246 Firms must earn enough from capital investments to recover this economic depreciation; otherwise they would be better off investing in some other asset.

 Greater tax depreciation allowances tend to lower the user cost of capital.
-Tax depreciation, denoted by x in the equation, often differs from economic depreciation, and since 1981 has generally been more accelerated than economic depreciation.
-To the extent that tax depreciation has a larger (smaller) present value than does economic depreciation-accelerated depreciation or in the extreme case, expensing-the user cost of capital may be lower (higher) than in the absence of the tax allowances.
+Tax depreciation, denoted by x in the equation, often differs from economic depreciation, and since 1981 has generally been accelerated relative to economic depreciation.247 To the extent that tax depreciation has a larger (smaller) present value than does economic depreciation-accelerated depreciation or in the extreme case, expensing-the user cost of capital may be lower (higher) than in the absence of the tax allowances.
 The tax law can promote an inefficient distribution of investment if it specifies tax depreciation rates that deviate from economic depreciation rates.
-Some have argued, for instance, that depreciation provisions are more favorable to investment in equipment than investment in structures, which could result in above-optimal investment in equipment.
-In addition, tax rules can encourage above-optimal aggregate investment if tax depreciation rates, as a whole, are faster than economic depreciation rates.
+Some have argued, for instance, that depreciation provisions are more favorable to investment in equipment.248 In addition, tax rules can encourage more aggregate investment if tax depreciation rates, as a whole, are faster than economic depreciation rates.